 \subsubsection{ACDC Dataset}

-We also evaluate the proposed EOIR in intra-subject cardiac MR image registration using the ACDC dataset \cite{bernard2018deep}, which includes 80 subjects for training, 20 for validation, and 50 for testing.
-For each subject, the end-diastole (ED) and end-systole (ES) images have ground-truth segmentations for the left ventricle blood pool (LVBP), left ventricle myocardium (LVM), and right ventricle (RV).
-We perform registration from both ED to ES and ES to ED, resulting in 160 training pairs, 40 validation pairs, and 100 test pairs.
-All images are pre-processed to $128 \times 128 \times 16$ (spacing:$1.8 \times 1.8 \times 10 mm^3$) through resampling, normalization, cropping, and padding.
+We evaluate our method on the ACDC cardiac MR dataset \cite{bernard2018deep}, which includes 80 training, 20 validation, and 50 test subjects.
+Each subject provides end-diastole (ED) and end-systole (ES) images with ground-truth segmentations of the left ventricle blood pool, myocardium, and right ventricle.
+Registration is performed in both ED-to-ES and ES-to-ED directions, resulting in 160 training, 40 validation, and 100 test pairs.
+All images are preprocessed to $128 \times 128 \times 16$ with a voxel spacing of $1.8 \times 1.8 \times 10$ mm³.